 James K. Galbraith holds the Lloyd M. Bentsen Jr. Chair in Government/Business Relations at the LBJ School of Public Affairs and a professorship in Government at The University of Texas at Austin.

 Galbraith was executive director of the Joint Economic Committee of the U.S. Congress in the early 1980s.
-He chaired the board of Economists for Peace and Security from 1996–2016 and directs the University of Texas Inequality Project.
+He chaired the board of Economists for Peace and Security (1996–2016) and directs the University of Texas Inequality Project.
 He is a managing editor of Structural Change and Economic Dynamics.

-From 1993–1997, he served as chief technical adviser to China's State Planning Commission for macroeconomic reform, and in 2016 he advised the presidential campaign of Senator Bernie Sanders.
-In 2014 he was co-winner with Angus Deaton of the Leontief Prize for Advancing the Frontiers of Economics.
+From 1993 to 1997, he served as chief technical adviser to China's State Planning Commission for macroeconomic reform, and in 2016 he advised the presidential campaign of Senator Bernie Sanders.
+In 2014 he was co-winner, with Angus Deaton, of the Leontief Prize for Advancing the Frontiers of Economics.
 He holds honorary degrees from the Université Pierre Mendes-France in Grenoble and from the Plekhanov University of Economics in Moscow.